FreeLoaderz/rwd-frontend/system/README.txt

-Copy the directories under this folder to the root directory of the system you want to setup.

-Execute the genDHParams.sh file to generate the DH parameters for Apache2
+Run bootstrap.sh to setup the system for the Rewardz front end